 priority noun pri·or·i·ty \prī-ˈȯr-ə-tē, -ˈär-\ : something that is more important than other things and that needs to be done or dealt with first.

 Historically, there was but one priority.
 No priorities.
-Singular, solamente, the priority.
+Singular, solamente, thee on and only priority.

 That is how the word should still be used, unfortunately it is not so.
 Many are convinced that multi-tasking ( the word multi-tasking was invented in 1965 by IBM to describe computer processes ) increases productivity.
 This is not true, rather it fractures one’s focus; both rate of productivity and quality of work suffer as attention is fragmented.